Choosing between FullEnrich vs. Lusha for your B2B contact data often comes down to these five questions:

 Do you already have a CRM and sales engagement stack, or are you looking for a platform that consolidates prospecting and outreach in one place?

-Is contact data your only gap, or do you also need intent signals, technographics, conversation intelligence, and AI account prioritization?
+Is contact data your only gap, or do you also need intent signals, conversation intelligence, and AI account prioritization to know which accounts to work and when?

-FullEnrich is built for teams that have tried a single data provider and hit coverage ceilings.
+FullEnrich (4.8 on G2) is built for teams that have tried a single data provider and hit coverage ceilings.
 Its waterfall enrichment queries 20+ data vendors in sequence until it finds a verified match, producing an overall find rate above 80% with a bounce rate under 1% on valid emails.
 Credits are charged only when data is found, and every plan includes unlimited seats.
 The trade-off: FullEnrich does contact enrichment and nothing else.
-It doesn't offer intent data, technographics, outreach tools, or native CRM integrations beyond HubSpot.
+It does not offer intent data, technographics, outreach tools, or native CRM integrations beyond HubSpot.

-Lusha serves sales teams that want verified contact data plus prospecting workflows, buying signals, and basic email outreach in one platform.
+Lusha (4.3 out of 5, 1,492 reviews on G2) serves sales teams that want verified contact data plus prospecting workflows, buying signals, and basic email outreach in one platform.
 With a database of 280M+ verified contacts and claimed 98% email deliverability, Lusha pairs its Chrome Extension (for enriching LinkedIn profiles without leaving the page) with AI-powered prospect playlists, Bombora-powered intent signals, and a native email sequencing tool.
-The trade-off: Lusha charges per seat on top of credits, its outreach tool is email-only, and its CRM integrations are one-way (Lusha pushes data out but doesn't pull data in).
+The trade-off: Lusha charges per seat on top of credits, its outreach tool is email-only, and its CRM integrations are one-way (Lusha pushes data out but does not pull data in).

 Both platforms solve real problems in B2B contact data.
-But if your team needs more than contact information (intent signals that tell you when to reach out, conversation intelligence that captures why deals move, AI that prioritizes your book of business, and a data foundation that powers every tool in your stack), neither FullEnrich nor Lusha covers the full picture.
-That's where ZoomInfo comes in.
+But if your team needs more than contact information -- intent signals that tell you when to reach out, conversation intelligence that captures why deals move, AI that prioritizes your book of business, and a data foundation that powers every tool in your stack -- neither FullEnrich nor Lusha covers the full picture.
+That is where ZoomInfo comes in.

-ZoomInfo is an AI GTM platform built on the largest B2B dataset available: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-That data fuels ZoomInfo's GTM Context Graph, an intelligence layer that connects your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset available: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+That data fuels the GTM Context Graph, an intelligence layer that connects your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 The result: the AI drafting your next email follow-up understands the concern behind the conversation, your next play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
-Your team can use this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+Your team can use this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or Enterprise API and ZoomInfo MCP in any front-end.

 If you need more than contact data and want a platform that connects intelligence to execution, see how ZoomInfo works.